EmberConsultingGroup/ScriptManagerHandler/README.md

 ```
 ii.
 Add a *ScriptManifest.xml* file to your *~/App_Data* folder or wherever you specified above.

 iii.
-Add the names of your script files (name only, no path or extension) and versions to the xml file.
+Add the names of your script files (name only, no path or extension) and versions to the *ScriptManifest.xml* file.
 ```xml
 <scripts>
   <script name="common" v="1.5"/>